microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

     - Method: - Http verbs like PUT, GET, POST, PATCH, DELETE, OPTIONS, HEAD, TRACE.
     - Body: - Body of http request.
     - Headers: - Headers of http request.
 Header should be in JSON format.
-    - WaitForCompletion: -  Specifies whether VSTS/TFS server should wait for task completed event from external service.
-Default value is false which means that VSTS/TFS server will invoke the URL and once the response received, then it assumes that task is complete.
+    - WaitForCompletion: -  Specifies whether Azure Pipelines/TFS server should wait for task completed event from external service.
+Default value is false which means that Azure Pipelines/TFS server will invoke the URL and once the response received, then it assumes that task is complete.
 This input is optional.
     - Expression: - Expression criteria which defines when to mark the task as succeeded.
 No expression means response content does not influence the result.
 We support all task condition constructs in these expressions and you can read more about them [here](https://go.microsoft.com/fwlink/?linkid=842996).

       Here are some example of the expression: -